 Artist Representation at CMC

-From 1 November 2017, composers and creative music makers who wish to be represented by the Contemporary Music Centre should follow the procedure for making an application for Associate Representation.
+Composers and sound artists who wish to be represented by the Contemporary Music Centre should follow the procedure for making an application for Associate Representation.

-The Contemporary Music Centre, Ireland offers various categories of representation to any eligible composer/music maker working in the area of contemporary art music (see scope below) at a professional level, where music forms the primary focus of their practice, and who was born or has been permanently resident on the island of Ireland for five years or longer consecutively.
+The Contemporary Music Centre, Ireland offers various categories of representation to any eligible composer or sound artist working in the area of contemporary art music (see scope below) at a professional level, where music composition forms the primary focus of their practice, and who was born or has been permanently resident on the island of Ireland for five years or longer consecutively.

 The Contemporary Music Centre supports a very wide range of composition: